 Another feature WEM offers is its standard 24/7 phone support with on-site engineers.
-“WEM can access our system over the phone to do service,” says Young, who feels comforted by the fact that help is only a phone call away.
-“WEM offers more service people than other competitors.
-Duval can access this help in order to keep our plants online and producing quality product.”
+"WEM can access our system over the phone to do service," says Young, who feels comforted by the fact that help is only a phone call away.
+"WEM offers many service people - more than other competitors - that Duval can access in order to keep our plants online and producing quality product."

 Young feels the automation system Duval Asphalt utilizes is an invaluable tool that allows the company to be highly competitive.